fyv3n/FE-BHC-STUDENT/README.md

 ---

 ## Overview
-A student dashboard web app for BHC, featuring faculty evaluation and a to-do list, built with Angular and modern UI principles.
+A student dashboard web app for BHC, featuring faculty evaluation and a to-do list for remaining faculty evaluations, built with Angular and modern UI principles.

 ## Features
-- Responsive sidebar navigation
 - Faculty evaluation forms
 - Modern UI with custom icons